Robert076/namespace-alias/README.md

 # 🌎 namespace-alias
-A kubernetes alias for changing between namespaces.
+A kubernetes alias for switching between namespaces.

 ### 🚀 Setup:
 1. Copy the function inside `alias.sh`